duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 3) Cyber-security and Malicious Use
 4) Privacy, Control, and Agency

-The are also ethical implications related to what AI can impact:

-1) Automation, Job Loss, Labor Trends
-2) Impact to Democracy and Civil Rights
-3) Human-Human or Human-Agent interaction

 ### Main Lesson

 Recommended: 40 minutes/hours

 Teachers will teach students about important ethical problems that are present in technology, autonomous systems, and engineering.

 #### Correctness and Uncertainty of Algorithms and/or Autonomous Systems

 Teachers explain autonomous systems, AI, ML, DL, and usage of algorithms: